hapax/hapax.github.io/outreach.md

   paean to the processing power of the napkin.
 Applications include clouds, urban power usage, bacterial genomics, running in the rain, asteroids, and molecular motion.
 - [*The Scrubland Manifesto*](https://hapax.github.io/maths/teaching/hacks/scrubland/)
   (2019, blog post).
-A manifesto on how to make high school math teaching fun and engaging.
+A manifesto controversially asserting that high school math should be fun, useful and engaging.
   <!-- I illustrate with derivatives, giving both "pure math"
   highlights (including nowhere-differentiable functions and infinite series for π) and applications (subliming spheres, self-similar